MilbeMite (Canada)This page contains information on MilbeMite for veterinary use.

 0.1% milbemycin oxime

+Ear cleaning is recommended prior to treatment.
 MILBEMITE should be administered as one tube per ear in cats, and 2 tubes per ear in dogs, as a single treatment.
-Ear cleaning is recommended prior to instilling each tube.
 Follow-up evaluation should be performed 7-10 days post treatment.
 In a small number of cases, retreatment may be indicated based on follow-up examinations.
 It is important to treat all affected pets in the household.

 Milbemycin oxime, the active ingredient of MILBEMITE, is a macrocyclic lactone derivative which is believed to act by interfering with invertebrate neurotransmission.